 Why It’s a Good Idea to Build a 5th Disney World Park

 Talk of a 5th gate in Orlando is nothing new.
 People have always been talking and are still talking about a 5th theme park for Disney coming to Orlando.
 It all starts back when Disney’s Animal Kingdom was being built.
 On promotional material, they showed the site for the Animal Kingdom and the future site of Disney World’s 5th theme park.

 That right there shows that it’s something that has always been in the pipeline for Disney.
 The timing just hasn’t been right.

 Just when business was booming in 2001, a decline in travel hit due to 9/11.
-Then we had the economic crisis in 2008, and since then Disney has been concentrating on refurbishing its already existing, parks in Orlando which haven’t always kept up with the times.
+Then we had the economic crisis in 2008 which set a lot of projects back.
+Since then, Disney has been concentrating on refurbishing its already existing, parks in Orlando which haven’t always kept up with the times.

 They Have the Land

 The first problem that comes with any theme park expansion is you need to have the available land to do it.
 This is not a problem for Disney.
 I mean they have roughly half the land still remaining in Disney World of the 30,000 acres they currently own.